Is there a limit to the amount of credit I can receive?

 If any variations apply for your Southern Cross course, you'll find them by selecting the 'Course structure' tab of your Southern Cross course and scrolling to the heading Advanced Standing.

-Nevertheless, Southern Cross University will provide the maximum possible credit transfer in recognising your prior learning, via Advanced Standing and reserves the right to make the final decision on appropriate levels of credit transfer.
+Nevertheless, Southern Cross University will provide the maximum possible credit transfer in recognising your prior learning and reserves the right to make the final decision on appropriate levels of credit.

 Credit transfer limits if you exit early, with a lower qualification

-Unless limits on credit transfer have been waived by the Deputy Vice Chancellor (Academic), if you choose to exit from your Southern Cross course early, with a lower qualification (award), some of the credit transfer will be rescinded, so that the total amount of credit transfer meets the threshold in Table 2 for the lower qualification.
+Unless limits on credit transfer have been waived by the Deputy Vice Chancellor (Academic), if you choose to exit from your Southern Cross course early, with a lower qualification, some of the credit granted will be rescinded, so that the total amount of credit doesnt exceed the total allowable for the exit qualification.

-Equivalence of overseas qualifications to Australian qualifications for Advanced Standing
+Equivalence of overseas qualifications, non-accredited study and industry experience to Australian qualifications

-If you are applying for Advanced Standing on the basis of your professional/voluntary experience and expertise or a combination of lower level study plus your on-the-job experience, view comparability of informal experience to formal qualifications to know more about the minimum skill levels and number of years of service that may substitute for an Australian qualification.
+If you are applying for credit on the basis of an overseas qualificaiton, non-accredited study or your professional or voluntary experience, view Appendix 1 of Schedule 1 of The Procedures to know more about the ways the University compares levels of learning and the minimum skill levels and number of years of service that may substitute for an Australian qualification.

 Still have questions? contact us